openPMD/openPMD-standard/STANDARD.md

     - type: *(double / REAL8*)
     - description: a conversation factor to multiply data with to be represented in SI
+    - rationale: can also be used to scale a dimension-less `component`
+    - rationale: if the `component` is dimension-less and in the right scaling or already in SI, e.g., an index counter, set this to `1.0`
     - example: `2.99792e8`

 ### Required for each `Record`